Maximum Welfare Allocations under Quantile Valuations: Balanced Allocations

-The proof of \cref{lem:binRednESW} shows that given an arbitrary instance $I$ and a value $\nu$, we can construct an alternate instance $I'$ with binary valuations such that $I$ has an allocation with \ESW{} of $\nu$ if and only if the maximum \ESW{} under $I'$ is $1$.
-As a result, given $I$ and an algorithm $\textsc{ALG}$ which finds a maximum \ESW{} allocation over $\Pi'$ for binary goods, we can make at most $mn$ calls to $\textsc{ALG}$ to find a maximum $\ESW{}$ allocation over $\Pi'$ for $I$.
+Hence, given an algorithm that finds a maximum \ESW{} allocation for $\Pi'$ under an instance with binary goods, we can make at most $mn$ calls to it to find a maximum \ESW{} allocation for $\Pi'$ under arbitrary goods. \end{proof}

-This enables us to maximize \ESW{} over balanced allocations, even if the quantile values are heterogeneous.
-We only consider a setting where $v_i(g) \in \{0,1\}$ for all $i\in N$ and all $g\in M$.
+\cref{lem:binRednESW} enables us to maximize \ESW{} over balanced allocations, even if the quantile values are heterogeneous.
+Henceforth, we need only consider a setting where $v_i(g) \in \{0,1\}$ for all $i\in N$ and all $g\in M$.
 Here, we shall try to see if an allocation with \ESW{} $1$ can exist.
 That is, all agents must get a value of $1$.
 In order to achieve this, we first make the following observation: